cyberbotics/webots-doc/guide/real-robots.md

 %end

-In this example, a Hoap2 robot from Fujitsu performs the Shiko dance (the dance which sumos perform before a match).
+In this example, a Hoap2 robot from Fujitsu performs the Shiko dance (the dance sumos perform before a combat).
 This robot is equipped with `TouchSensors` on the soles of its feet; it measures and logs the pressure exerted by its body on the ground.
 The source code for this controller is in the "hoap2" directory.